Cybertron-Avneesh/OS-Assignments/LAB 5/Readme.md

+# Topic: Memory Management and Virtual Memory
-Question Statement:
+## Question Statement:

-Implement LRU Enhanced Second Chance Algorithm
+ - Implement(Mimic) LRU Enhanced Second Chance Algorithm

-How to test the implementation?
+### How to test the implementation?
 Execute the iteration (the ‘while’ loop) in the main program for at least 20~25 times.
 In these successive iterations, input a random sequence of record numbers, all in the range 01 and 94 (creating our simulated ‘reference string’), with a random choice of ‘read-only’ (only displaying the record) or ‘read & write’